-During the consultation, researchers discuss their research goals and work with the AIC technicians to develop a project overview.
+During the consultation phase, researchers will discuss their research goals and work with the AIC technicians to develop a project overview.
 The best array options are explored to fit the researcher's needs and sample preparation is discussed.
 The pricing of the service is determined based on the specific experiment and a research service agreement form is signed by both parties.
-The AIC then orders the necessary plates and supplies and schedules a time slot for the experiment on the core scheduler.
+The AIC then orders the necessary plates and supplies and provides a time estimate of when the project will be completed.